turingschool/curriculum/source/academy/workshops/idea_box_tdd.markdown

 end
 ```

-We're going to do the simplest thing that could possibly work:
+We're going to do the simplest thing that could possibly work.
+Create a new file called `idea_store.rb` in `lib/ideabox/`:

 ```ruby
 class IdeaStore